VonHeikemen/devlog/content/tools/zsh-global-aliases.md

 ## A quick recap

-The tipical situation where find you yourself in need of an alias is when you have a command you use often, like very often, so much that you are kinda tired of typing that thing over and over again.
+The typical situation where find you yourself in need of an alias is when you have a command you use often, like very often, so much that you are kinda tired of typing that thing over and over again.
 Let's take this command as an example:

 ```sh
 tmux new-session -A -D -s work